microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 The first set of experiments is strong scaling of sequence length up to 1 million tokens on 1.2 billion parameter GPT model.
 Results of this evaluation are shown in Figures 2.
-DeepSpeed sequence parallelism (DeepSpeed Sequence) allows increasing sequence length linearly with the number of GPUs and sequence length scales linearly relative to and maintains similar computation throughput across different sequence length at appropriate GPU count.
+DeepSpeed sequence parallelism allows increasing sequence length linearly with the number of GPUs and sequence length scales linearly relative to and maintains similar computation throughput across different sequence length at appropriate GPU count.